WaelLoop/Deadlock-Checker/README.md

 # Deadlock-Checker
 Implemented Banker's Algorithm to check for deadlocks

-Just run the program and follow the instruction it says
+Just run the program and follow the instructions it says